sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

 Reading and Writing from MongoDB
 ================================

-MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need, Here we are loading data from HDFS  and Saving it into MongoDB.
+MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
+Here we are loading data from HDFS  and Saving it into MongoDB.

 Workflow for Loading data into MongoDB
 ---------------------------------------